airbytehq/airbyte/docs/integrations/sources/google-search-console.md

 ## Setup guide

-### Authentication Options
+### Step 1: Set up Google Search Console authentication

-When connecting Airbyte to Google Search Console, you will need to authenticate using one of the following methods:
+To authenticate the Google Search Console connector, you will need to use one of the following methods:

-#### Use OAuth with your personal Google User Account (Recommended for Airbyte Cloud users who are property owners)
+#### I: OAuth (Recommended for Airbyte Cloud users)

-You can authenticate using your personal Google Account with OAuth if you are the owner of the property or have been granted Admin Permissions for the Google Search Console project you wish to access.
-Ensure that your account has the necessary permissions to view the Google Search Console project you want to work with.
+You can authenticate using your personal Google Account with OAuth if you are the owner of the Google Search Console property or have been granted view permissions.
+Follow [Google's instructions](https://support.google.com/webmasters/answer/7687615?sjid=11103698321670173176-NA) to ensure that your account has the necessary permissions to view the Google Search Console property.
+This option is recommended for **Airbyte Cloud** users, as it significantly simplifies the setup process and allows you to authenticate the connection [directly from the Airbyte UI](#step-2:-set-up-the-google-search-console-connector-in-airbyte).

-#### Use an existing Service Account with Admin Permissions

-If you already have a Service Account within your Google Project that has Admin Permissions, you can use it to authenticate.
-This option is recommended for project owners or administrators who have full control over the Google Project.

-#### Create a new Service Account and grant it Admin Permissions

-If you do not have an existing Service Account with Admin Permissions, you can create a new Service Account and grant it Admin Permissions.
-This option is recommended for project owners or administrators who have full control over the Google Project.

-#### Delegate Domain-wide Authority (Optional)

-If you are an employee within a larger organization and need to access sensitive user data from a property you do not own, you may need to gain Domain-wide Delegation Authority from the administrator of the Google Workspace.

-### Create a Google service account and JSON credentials
+#### II: Google service account with JSON key file (Recommended for Airbyte Open Source users)

-A service account's credentials include a generated email address that is unique and at least one public/private key pair.
-If domain-wide delegation is enabled, then a client ID is also part of the service account's credentials.
+You can authenticate the connection using a JSON key file associated with a Google service account.
+This option is recommended for **Airbyte Open Source** users.
+Follow the steps below to create a service account and generate the JSON key file:

 1. Open the [Service Accounts page](https://console.developers.google.com/iam-admin/serviceaccounts).
 2. Select an existing project, or create a new project.
 3. At the top of the page, click **+ Create service account**.
-4. Enter a name and description for the service account, then click **Create and Continue** .
+4. Enter a name and description for the service account, then click **Create and Continue**.
 5. Under **Service account permissions**, select the roles to grant to the service account, then click **Continue**.
 We recommend the **Viewer** role.
-   - Optional: Under `Grant users access to this service account`, add the `users` or `groups` that are allowed to use and manage the service account.
+   - Optional: Under **Grant users access to this service account**, you may specify the users or groups that are allowed to use and manage the service account.
 6. Go to the [API Console/Credentials](https://console.cloud.google.com/apis/credentials) and click on the email address of the service account you just created.
-7. In the **Details** tab, select **Advanced settings** and checkmark **Enable Google Workspace Domain-wide Delegation**.
 8. In the **Keys** tab, click **+ Add key**, then click **Create new key**.
 9. Select **JSON** as the Key type.
 This will generate and download the JSON key file that you'll use for authentication.
 Click **Continue**.